4Cr3Mo3SiV Hot Work Tool Steel | Properties, Applications & Supply Insights

 View detailsSearch the whole station

-When purchasing structural steel for construction or industrial projects, buyers often encounter European grades S235 steel, S275 steel, and S355 steel.
+When purchasing structural steel for construction or industrial projects, understanding the differences between S235, S275, and S355 grades is essential.
 These grades are defined under the EN 10025 standard and represent the most widely used materials in buildings, bridges, offshore structures, and heavy machinery.

 This page provides a comparison of S235 yield strength, S275 yield strength, and S355 yield strength, along with their chemical composition, mechanical properties, and equivalent standards in ASTM, JIS, and other specifications.